MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgAdministrativeUnit.md

 ### -ScopedRoleMembers
 Scoped-role members of this administrative unit.
-To construct, please use Get-Help -Online and see NOTES section for SCOPEDROLEMEMBERS properties and create a hash table.
+To construct, see NOTES section for SCOPEDROLEMEMBERS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphScopedRoleMembership[]